-Build a Budget That Works
+Build a Budget That Works in 3 Easy Steps

-Add up your income

-Include all the money coming in, such as pay cheques, government benefits, spousal or child support and rental income.
+Step 1 - Add up your income: Include all the money coming in, such as pay cheques, government benefits, spousal or child support and rental income.
 Treat variable income, such as commissions and tips, as bonus income.
 Include the funds in your budget, but don't rely on them to pay your regular expenses.

-Add up your expenses and payments
+Step 2 - Add up your expenses and payments: